Overview of Library Resources

 Middleton Computer Labs

 There are several hundred computers available, both Macs and PC's.
-The two main labs are in room 141 and in room 241.
+The main lab is in room 141.
 There are also laptops and I-Pads available for checkout from the circulation desk.
 The majority of campus is wireless, and print jobs can be sent directly from laptops.